A Randomized Evaluation of the Effects of a Preschool Intervention on Child Learning and Women's Economic Empowerment in Tharaka Nithi County, Kenya

 Child Development Outcomes:

-• Focus: Impact of the innovative preschool intervention on child development outcomes and school readiness in 3-year-olds after one and two years of the intervention, as well as on 4-year-olds after one year compared to control schools.
+• Focus: Impact of the innovative preschool intervention on child development outcomes IQ and school readiness in 3-year-olds after one and two years of the intervention, as well as on 4-year-olds after one year compared to control schools.

-Women's Labor Supply, Wellbeing, and Empowerment:
+Women's Labor Supply, Well-being, and Empowerment:

 • Measurement: Mother and father surveys capturing labor supply, earnings, total household earnings, entrepreneurial activities, mental health indicators, measures of empowerment, control of resources, and decision-making.